neu-cs2100/cs2100-pg-handout-testhw7/README.md

 In Problem 3, you created indestructible spider spawners.
 In this problem, you will make them `Damageable`.

-1. In `SpiderSpawner`, add a private attribute `__hardness`, which should be an `int` of your choice greater than 0, such as 6.
+1. In `SpiderSpawner`, add a attribute `__hardness`, which should be an `int` of your choice greater than 0, such as 6.
 2. Modify the `SpiderSpawner` class header to indicate that it will implement the `Damageable` interface.
 3. Implement the method `take_damage()`.
 (You might want to refer to the implementation in `LivingEntity` for reference.)
 It should print appropriate messages and reduce the `__hardness` value.
-When `__hardness` reaches 0, it should call an appropriately named private method that you create that prints that the spawner has been destroyed and removes it from the game.
+When `__hardness` reaches 0, it should call an appropriately named method that you create that prints that the spawner has been destroyed and removes it from the game.
-   The private method should be named starting with an underscore, and does not require documentation.
+   The method should be named starting with an underscore, and does not require documentation.
 4. Right now, the player attacks only aggressive mobs that are nearby.
-Change it so it also attacks all`Damageable` entities.
+Change it so it also attacks all `Damageable` entities.
 Make sure to exclude the player or it will attack itself!
 Also make sure the names of your methods are accurate and proper style (verbs).
 5. **Test your code to make sure the player can destroy a spider spawner and save the transcript to `Summary.md`.**

 UML diagram at this point:

 <img width="507" height="242" alt="SpiderSpawner is damageable" src="https://github.com/user-attachments/assets/168608fe-ec76-4355-9483-828a9dee11fa" />